Mamba-ebs/crawl4ai-mcp/README.md

 | include_external | boolean | Include external links | false |
 | verbose | boolean | Enable detailed output | true |
 | output_file | string | Output file path | automatically generated |

+## 📊 Result Format

+The tool returns a summary with:
+- URL crawled
+- Path to the generated file
+- Duration of the crawl
+- Statistics about processed pages (successful, failed, not found, access forbidden)

+Results are saved in the `crawl_results` directory of your project.

 ## 🤝 Contribution